pitty2/bhs/README.md

 # bhs
-BHS is a little data definition tool, consists by:
+BHS is a little data definition tool, consists of:
 - an pretty printer
 - data explorer (ascii - Dump)
 - debugger